 But you don’t have to catch an air show to see these incredible pilots perform.
 They practice regularly on Tuesdays and Wednesdays at 11:30am from March to October.
 You can easily spot them from anywhere on the island but the best views are from the Fort Pickens recreation area at the western tip of the island.

-We were lucky enough to catch them in action on our visit last week and they are simply incredible to watch.
+We were lucky enough to catch Pensacola’s Blue Angels in action on our visit and they are simply incredible to watch.

 Ready to plan your trip?

 What’s the best time of year to visit Pensacola Beach?